Skip to main content

-We include numpy in the container image to show how you can easily add Python packages to your containers.
+To turn your code into a live web API, swap @function for @endpoint.
+We’ll include numpy in the image to show how easily you can add Python packages.

 • Image() defines your container environment.
 You can add Python packages, system dependencies, or even custom Dockerfiles.